Interesting and Fun Paris Facts

 Use the Métro

-Driving in Paris isn’t for the faint-hearted – the city was renowned for only have one stop sign, which was removed in 2012!
+Driving in Paris isn’t for the faint-hearted – the city was renowned for only having one stop sign, which was removed in 2012!
 The city is encircled by a 21-mile belt highway which is known as the Péripherique, it is one of the busiest in Europe and the speed limit was recently reduced to 50km/h my the Mayor, Anne Hidalgo.
-If you aren’t feeling brave enough to risk the roads, you will be able to utilise the Paris Metro which is the 4th largest public transport system in the world.
+If you aren’t feeling brave enough to risk the roads, you will be able to utilise the Paris Metro, which is the 4th largest public transport system in the world.

 Bon Appétit